-The new season will move from being a satire of Trump to being more of a satire about Washington overall.
+The new season of Our Cartoon President will move from being a satire of Trump to being more of a satire about Washington overall.

-TV host Stephen Colbert’s cartoon portrayal of President Donald Trump is returning to the small screen this Sunday, for its second season.
+TV host Stephen Colbert’s cartoon portrayal of President Donald Trump in Our Cartoon President is returning to the small screen this Sunday, for its second season.

 “Our Cartoon President” is based on a recurring segment on Colbert’s CBS talk show, “The Late Show”.
 According to Showtime, which broadcasts the series, it opens the White House doors for an “all access” look at a typical day in Trump’s world, examining quintessentially Trumpian details of the presidency and his most important relationships.

 A “workplace comedy”, it depicts the “truish adventures of Trump, his confidants and bon vivants.”

 The series was created by Stephen Colbert, Chris Licht, Matt Lapin, Tim Luecke, and R. J. Fried, and premiered its first season in February of last year, with seventeen episodes.